emmijokinen/TCRconv/README.md

 ![TCRconv pipeline](TCRconv-pipeline.jpeg)

 ## Installation
-Do the following step to use TCRconv
+Do the following step to use TCRconv.
+Python 3.5+ is required.

 **Optional: create virtual env and activate it** \
 python3 -m venv tcrconv-env \